 This is where things get interesting.
 First of all, in practice, the majority of RTL languages such as Arabic and Hebrew are bi-directional scripts.
 In other words, they can use both right-to-left and left-to-right within the same sentence.

 To achieve this, bidi support is necessary, as provided by Unicode.
-In order to offer bidi support, Unicode prescribes an algorithm dividing all its characters into one of four types – strong, weak, neutral, and explicit formatting.
+To offer bidi support, Unicode prescribes an algorithm dividing all its characters into one of four types – strong, weak, neutral, and explicit formatting.

-Two of these types, neutral and explicit formatting, are not of interest for this discussion, as these are mostly punctuation and symbols.
-The strong and weak characters are necessary to discuss though, to understand the bi-directional approach used in these scripts.
+Two of these types, neutral and explicit formatting, are not relevant to this discussion, as these are mostly punctuation and symbols.
+The strong and weak characters are important, however, as they allow you to understand the bi-directional approach used in RTL scripts.

-How would a sentence in Arabic look like, taking into account the bi-directional approach?
+For example, what would a sentence in English look like taking into account the bi-directional approach?

 .setisbew 1000 era erehT

-If this is not enough, Azeri/Azerbaijani is written in Latin, Cyrillic or Arabic scripts.
-When written in Latin or Cyrillic scripts, Azeri is written left-to-right (LTR).
-When written in the Arabic script, it is written right-to-left.
+The answer, unfortunately, is yes.
+Azeri (The primary and official language of Azerbaijan) can be written in Latin, Cyrillic, and Arabic scripts.
+When written in Latin or Cyrillic scripts, Azeri is written left-to-right.
+However, when written in the Arabic script, you guessed it, it’s written right-to-left.

-The final implication the direction of the script has on your content?
-All other non-textual content (like images) also needs to be adapted to match the RTL direction, if you are localizing into a language using such a script.
+What is the final implication the direction of the script has on your content?
+All other non-textual content (like images) also needs to be adapted to match the RTL direction.
+This is relevant if you are localizing into a language that uses such a script.

-The easiest way to describe this would be using before/after images for a product.
+The easiest way to describe this would be by using before & after images for a product.
 On a website using an LTR script, the before image would be on the left, and the after image would be on the right.
 However, on a website using an RTL script, the images would have to be reversed, with the before image being on the right.
-At this point, you might be scratching your head.

-1. Languages don’t have a direction, scripts do.
+- Languages don’t have a direction, scripts do.
 Keep Azeri in mind when trying to distinguish this.
 Depending on the script used, it can be written LTR or RTL.
-If a language can use more than one script and/or script direction, you need to decide which one you will use, depending on your target audience.
+If a language can use more than one script, and/or script direction, you need to decide which one you will use (depending on your target audience).

-2. Languages which use a top-to-bottom direction can mostly be displayed left-to-right.
+- Languages that use a top-to-bottom direction can mostly be displayed left-to-right.
 This simplifies localization into languages such as Chinese and Japanese.

-5. If you are localizing your website, don’t force the text direction.
-If you force left-to-right display, the website will be displayed incorrectly in e.g. Arabic.
+- If you are localizing your website, don’t force the text direction.
+If you force left to right display, the website will be displayed incorrectly e.g. in Arabic.

-You can also make use of our native speakers who will point our any irregularities, so the whole process will be much easier than you think.
+You can also make use of our native speakers who will point out any irregularities, so the whole process will be much easier than you think.